Photo: Kristijan Arsov · Unsplash

 Morning is the best time to wander through the Upper Town.
 The atmosphere here feels different from the rest of the city, with a quieter pace and a sense of old-world charm.
 A primary stop is St. Mark's Square, where you will find St. Mark's Church.
 This parish church is one of the oldest architectural monuments in the city and is easily recognized by its colorful tiled roof, which displays the coats of arms of Croatia, Dalmatia, Slavonia, and the city of Zagreb.

 As you move through the district, the Stone Gate area provides a transition point before you head toward Kaptol.
 Here, the skyline is dominated by the Zagreb Cathedral.
-According to Wikipedia (en), this Catholic cathedral is the tallest sacral building in Croatia.
+This Catholic cathedral is the tallest sacral building in Croatia.
 Walking around the cathedral allows you to appreciate the scale of the structure against the smaller medieval houses surrounding it.

 While exploring these historic sites in Zagreb, you will notice the contrast between the residential feel of Gornji Grad and the ecclesiastical presence of Kaptol.
 The walk is mostly uphill and downhill, so comfortable shoes are a necessity.
 Since the area is compact, you can easily navigate between the church and the cathedral on foot without needing public transport, allowing you to soak in the architectural details of the Gornji Grad-Medveščak district at your own pace.